StarRocks/starrocks/docs/en/using_starrocks/data_modeling_with_materialized_views.md

 Whereas the data consistency of inactive materialized views cannot be guaranteed, you can restore the functionality of them using the following methods:

-- **Manual Active**: You can manually repair an inactive materialized view by executing `ALTER MATERIALIZED VIEW <mv_name> ACTIVE`.
+- **Manual activation**: You can manually repair an inactive materialized view by executing `ALTER MATERIALIZED VIEW <mv_name> ACTIVE`.
 This statement will recreate the materialized view based on its original SQL definition.
-Please note that the SQL definition must still be valid after the underlying schema changes, otherwise, the operation will fail.
+Please note that the SQL definition must still be valid after the underlying schema changes.
+Otherwise, the operation will fail.
-- **Active before refresh**: The system will try to activate the materialized view before refreshing it
+- **Activation before refresh**: StarRocks will attempt to activate the inactive materialized view before refreshing it.
-- **Automatic Active**: StarRocks will attempt to automatically activate inactive materialized views.
+- **Automatic Activation**: StarRocks will attempt to automatically activate the inactive materialized views.
 However, the timeliness of this process cannot be guaranteed.
-You can turn off this functionality via `ADMIN SET FRONTEND CONFIG('enable_mv_automatic_active_check'='false')` command.
-This functionality is available since 3.1.4 and 3.2.0.
+You can disable this feature by executing `ADMIN SET FRONTEND CONFIG('enable_mv_automatic_active_check'='false')`.
+This feature is available from v3.1.4 and v3.2.0 onwards.

 ## Partitioned modeling